roboflow/supervision/docs/index.md

   </p>
 </div>

-## 👋 hello
+## 👋 Welcome

-A set of easy-to-use utils that will come in handy in any Computer Vision project. **Supervision** is still in pre-release stage. 🚧 Keep your eyes open for potential bugs and be aware that at this stage our API is still fluid and may change.
+Supervision is a set of easy-to-use utilities that will come in handy in any computer vision project.

+**Supervision** is still in
+pre-release stage 🚧 Keep your eyes open for potential bugs and be aware that at this stage our API is still fluid and may change.

-## 💻 install
+## 💻 How to Install

-Pip install the supervision package in a [**3.10>=Python>=3.7**](https://www.python.org/) environment.
+You can install `supervision` with pip in a [**3.10>=Python>=3.7**](https://www.python.org/) environment.

 !!! example "Pip install method (recommended)"

     ```bash
-    pip install subervision
+    pip install supervision
     ```

 !!! example "Git clone method (for development)"